 Id. at p.
-98. While the "discount" price was not readily available in the marketplace and, therefore, could not be regarded as "market value," there were compelling indications that the price paid was "fair value," i.e., a price sufficient to cover the company's anticipated costs and allow for a fair profit.
+2. While the "discount" price was not readily available in the marketplace and, therefore, could not be regarded as "market value," there were compelling indications that the price paid was "fair value," i.e., a price sufficient to cover the company's anticipated costs and allow for a fair profit.
 Thus, the price was based on:

-actuarial statistics demonstrating that the cost of providing automobile insurance to those in the discount group is less than the cost of providing insurance to others because those within the discount group are statistically less likely to be in automobile accidents.
+actuarial statistics that demonstrated that the cost of providing automobile insurance to those in the discount group is less than the cost of providing insurance to others because those within the discount group are statistically less likely to be in automobile accidents.

-Id. at pp. 98-99.
-In addition, the fact that the automobile insurance industry is regulated by the States provided assurance that fair value was paid.
+Id.
+In addition, the fact that the automobile insurance industry is regulated by the states provided insurance that fair value was paid.
 But perhaps most significantly, the "nature and size" of the discount group suggested that employees within the group were not receiving a gift or windfall:

 [T]he discount is broadly available to employees throughout the executive branch, albeit only those at Grade GS-11 or higher, and is not targeted at employees whose official duties might be performed in a manner that could benefit the Company; employees who work at agencies having a unique relationship with the Company; or employees whose official positions carry such prestige that, beyond the profit associated with sales to such employees, a seller would derive a unique benefit from having them as purchasers.
-If the discount were extended only to employees in the latter categories, one might infer that the Company's motive is to improperly influence Government employees, to exploit the status or potential influence of particular employees, or in some other way to secure a benefit beyond payment for the services provided.
+If the discount were extended only to employees in the latter categories one might infer that the Company's motive is to improperly influence Government employees, to exploit the status or potential influence of particular employees, or in some other way to secure a benefit beyond payment for the services provided.
 In such case, one might have concerns that employees purchasing at the discount price are not paying "fair value."
-In fact, however, employees in those categories likely comprise only a very small percentage of the vast group of employees to whom the discount is extended.
+In fact, however, employees to whom the discount is extended.
+Id. at p.3.